 The Method

 In order to make sure that all conflicts between your plugins are intended and/or harmless, you need to check conflicts with xEdit after each mod gets enabled.
 At every run you can choose how to patch the plugins involved and then you will hide the remaining conflicts thanks to xEdit's Modgroups system.
-At the end you will have a fully patched load order and every conflict that doesn't need intervention will be hidden, leaving room for additions and ease of patching.

 Requirements